 'The Breakfast Club': THR's 1985 Review

-In Feb.
-1985, The Breakfast Club hit theaters across America.
+On February 15, 1985, The Breakfast Club hit theaters across America.
 In the three decades since its release, the 97-minute John Hughes comedy has become enduringly popular with critics and audiences.
 The Hollywood Reporter's original Feb.
 11 review, a not particularly glowing one, is below:

 High school detention, most will attest, is a grim and dull experience.
 This film is not only about high school detention, it is similar to it.
 Audience members may feel like they've been sentenced, along with the five principals, to a day in the library, just sitting and doing nothing.
 While high schoolers will recognize some shrewd satiric hits in Breakfast Club, the film is tedious and unpredictable.
 Unless the nation's teachers decide to make it required viewing, this grueling Illinois-set presentation should be about as popular with teenage moviegoers as additional homework.